thakira-dz/3as-terminology/README.md

 > [!WARNING]
 > Do **not** delete tags, emojis, or any special formatting, as they help categorize and structure the spaced repetition system.

-needs an update i know feel free to help!